This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Marinate the beef with all the ingredients for the Marinade, about 15 minutes.
+- Marinate the beef with all the Marinade ingredients for about 15 minutes.

-- Bring the water to boil and add a few drops of oil.
-Blanch the broccoli florets in the hot water, about 10 seconds.
+- Bring the water to a boil and add a few drops of oil.
+Blanch the broccoli florets in the hot water for about 10 seconds.
 Remove the broccoli immediately with a strainer or slotted spoon, draining the excess water.
 Set aside.

 - Heat 1 tablespoon of oil in a wok or skillet over high heat.
-Stir-fry the beef until 70% cooked.
-Dish out and set aside.
+Stir-fry the beef until it is 70% cooked.
+Remove from the heat and set aside.

 - Heat the remaining oil in a wok or skillet over high heat.
-Add the ginger and stir-fry until aromatic.
-Transfer the beef into the wok or skillet and stir-fry until the beef is cooked through and the center of the meat is no longer pink, about 1-2 minutes.
-Add the broccoli and then the Sauce, stir to combine the ingredients well.
+Add the ginger and stir-fry until fragrant.
+Transfer the beef to the wok or skillet and stir-fry until cooked through and the center of the meat is no longer pink, about 1-2 minutes.
+Add the broccoli and then the sauce, stirring to combine the ingredients well.

-- As soon as the sauce thickens, dish out and serve immediately.
+- As soon as the sauce thickens, remove from the heat and serve immediately.

 Video